Sbozzolo/kuibit/CONTRIBUTING.md

    (it can be the same description as the `README`).
 4. Add a link to this `rst` file in `docs/index.rst`.
 5. Add entry to the `NEWS.md` file

+The examples are not tested.
+Therefore, it is best to include directly in `kuibit` everything that is more complicated than a few lines of code.
+We can work together to make that happen.

 ## New features/improvements